 …reusable cleaning cloths.

-Cleaning cloths can be used for wiping down benches, sinks and stoves.
+Reusable kitchen cloths can be used for wiping down benches, sinks and stoves.
 Colour code them to make sure you’re not wiping the kitchen bench with the toilet seat cleaning cloth.

 Microfiber cloths are popular but not ideal.
 Why?
 Because most are made from plastic and shed microfibers into our waterways.
-And at the end of their lifecycle they’re not recyclable or compostable.
+And at the end of their lifecycle, they’re not recyclable or compostable.

 So a better option is to stick to natural fibre cleaning cloths like cotton (old recycled rags are perfect or you could make these recycled cleaning cloths from old towels) and using a natural homemade cleaning spray.
 I like to use colour coded knitted cloths – it gives me an excuse to do some more easy knitting.